Giannis has triple-double, Bucks beat Wolves for 8-0 start - WHIZ News

 Plenty of Bucks fans were in attendance at Target Center for Friday’s border battle, with many sporting Antetokounmpo’s No. 34 jersey.
 At one point, a “Bobby!” chant erupted for Portis.
 He hit a corner 3-pointer to stop a brief Wolves threat late in the third quarter, and connected from nearly the same spot with just over a minute to go in the third.

+“That was crazy,” Portis said of the chants of his name.
+“That was cool, but definitely humble in victory, get ready for another big game tomorrow to try to extend the streak.”

-Timberwolves fans found multiple occasions to boo the home team after Minnesota fell behind big in the second half.
+Timberwolves fans found multiple occasions to boo their team after Minnesota fell behind big in the second half.
 Those same fans came to life briefly in the third when Jalen Nowel’s layup capped a 10-0 Wolves run.

 Holiday led the way in the first half, scoring 16 points to lift the Bucks to a 61-54 halftime lead.